jmhuie/SlicerBiomech/README.md

 # Segment Geometry

-This is the repository for Segment Geometry, an extension and module for 3D Slicer.
+This is the repository for Segment Geometry, an extension for 3D Slicer.

 Segment Geometry iterates slice-by-slice through a segment to calculate the second moment of area and other cross-sectional properties.
-Results are exported as a table and plotted for quick visualizations.
+Results are exported to a table and plotted for quick visualizations.

 <img width="1792" alt="Screenshot" src="https://user-images.githubusercontent.com/52302862/131609394-6f44506d-967a-41c1-abff-4d235f184263.png">